Silent Hill (film): Release

-Silent Hill was released to theaters on April 21, 2006, in the United States, Canada, the United Kingdom, and Ireland.
-France, Belgium, Hungary, and Greece also saw April releases.
-It was released in Australia on August 31, 2006.
-The film was later released in 19 other countries in 2006 which include Russia, Germany, Spain, Italy, Japan, and Mexico.
-The film's poster of a mouthless Alessa was the subject of some vandalism, with many malefactors drawing cartoon mouths (smiling, screaming, sporting vampire fangs, etc.) or placing stickers where her mouth would be.
+Silent Hill was released theatrically on April 21, 2006, in the United States, Canada, the United Kingdom, and Ireland.
+The film played in theaters for 59 days in total.
+The chosen release date was described as intentional: the number 21 is significant in Silent Hill 4: The Room, in which the antagonist Walter Sullivan seeks to kill 21 victims, while the number four—denoting April—has associations with death in Japan.
+The film's poster of a mouthless Alessa was the subject of some vandalism, with passersby drawing cartoon mouths or applying stickers where her mouth would be.

 Home media

-On August 22, 2006, Sony Pictures Home Entertainment and TriStar Pictures released the DVD, Blu-ray, and UMD versions of the film in North America.
-The DVD and Blu-ray were released in both Anamorphic widescreen 2.35:1 and pan and scan versions and both included a Dolby Digital 5.1 audio track.
-The releases also included a number of special features, such as film previews and a six-part making-of documentary.
-The film was also released on UMD for Sony's PlayStation Portable on August 22, 2006; there are no special features but the disc includes a 1.78 widescreen format, Dolby Digital 2.0, and subtitles.
-An HD DVD was released in Germany by Concorde Home Entertainment on August 22, 2007, containing the film encoded in the VC-1 video codec and also has the main audio track in DTS-HD, and retaining the film aspect ratio of 2.35:1.
+In North America, Sony Pictures Home Entertainment released Silent Hill on DVD, Blu-ray, and UMD on August 22, 2006.
+The DVD and Blu-ray were issued in both Anamorphic widescreen (2.35:1) and pan and scan versions and included a Dolby Digital 5.1 audio track.
+The releases also included special features, including a six-part making-of documentary (Path of Darkness: Making 'Silent Hill).
+The film was also released on UMD for the PlayStation Portable on August 22, 2006; the disc included the film in 1.78 widescreen with Dolby Digital 2.0 and subtitles, but no special features.

+The film was later issued for sale on DVD (widescreen and fullscreen editions), Blu-ray, and UMD on August 22, 2008.

+The French Blu-ray edition, released on October 13, 2009, included audio commentaries by Gans, Mason, and editor Sebastien Prangere, a series of interviews, and the 90-minute documentary Silent Hill: Entre deux mondes.
+On March 28, 2013, a box set was released on Amazon.fr containing the first and second films in the series in DVD, DVD/Blu-ray, and Blu-ray 3D/DVD configurations; the releases were bundled with a Pyramid Head statuette (a limited run of 1,500) and a 36-page booklet.

 On July 9, 2019, Shout!
-Factory released a 2-disc Collector's Edition Blu-Ray of Silent Hill through their "Scream!
-Factory" label.
-In addition to containing previous special features, the Collector's Edition also featured new bonus content, including cast and crew interviews, a commentary track with cinematographer Dan Laustsen, and a new HD remaster of the film.
+Factory released a two-disc Collector's Edition Blu-ray of Silent Hill through its Scream Factory label, featuring a new HD remaster and new bonus content, including cast and crew interviews and a commentary track with cinematographer Dan Laustsen.